saffire/saffire/docs/spec/source/control-structures.rst

 breakelse
 ---------
 The **breakelse** statement is used in the `for`_ and `while`_ statements.
-They act the same way as a normal break statement, but when a for and while statement are accompanied with an else statement, it will automatically execute that as well.
+It acts the same way as a normal break statement, but if there is an else statement, it will automatically executed.

 ::